Digital-Back-Office/website/src/content/services/services.md

     heading: Data Visualisation
     text: Data Visualisation is story telling with a purpose.
 Data Visualisation is an art and we treat is such.
 We don’t treat data visualisation as just a data problems, we understand that visuals are for humans.
     icon1_heading: Ease of Use
-    icon1_text: Interactive and Intuitive data , designed for business users.
+    icon1_text: Interactive and intuitive data, designed for business users.
     icon2_heading: Collaborative
-    icon2_text: Build to enable collaboration between business and IT.
+    icon2_text: Built to enable collaboration between business and IT.

 individual_page:
     data_architecture: